 Bulletin Publication List

-Prices for individual issues have increased due to escalating operational costs.
+Prices for printed copies of individual issues from Volumes 1-52 have increased due to escalating operational costs.
 See the list below for the new price schedule.
 When ordering back issues of the Bulletin, payment must be made by check, bank draft or money order made payable to the University of Florida Foundation.
 To cover postage and handling, add $2.00 for each number.
 Florida residents must add state sales tax to all orders.
 Send payment to the Managing Editor of the Bulletin, Florida Museum of Natural History, P.O.
 Box 117800, Gainesville, FL 32611-7800, USA.
 Please allow 4-6 weeks for delivery.